Firsby to Skegness railway branch line: Authorisation to Wainfleet, and opening

-The Wainfleet and Firsby Railway was authorised by an Act of 13 May 1869; Authorised share capital was £18,000, and the line was to be 4 miles 22 chains in length.
+The Wainfleet and Firsby Railway (W&FR) was authorised by the Wainfleet and Firsby Railway Act 1869 (32 & 33 Vict. c. v); authorised share capital was £18,000, and the line was to be 4 miles 22 chains in length.

 As a small local branch line connected to the Great Northern Railway (at Firsby) the concern was likely to be dependent on the GNR.
 However the GNR had had bad experiences in the past in similar situations, and it declined to offer any financial help to the Wainfleet line, although it did carry ballast for it free of charge during the construction stages.
 The line was laid with 73 lb rails; there were five level crossings and no bridges.